ShyftXero/byoctf_discord/README.md

 - `!top` - shows your score
 - `!all [tag]` - list all challenges or all challenges with the tag `tag`
 - `!v <challenge_id>` - detail view of a specific challenge
+- `!bh <challenge_id>` - purchase a hint for a specific challenge.
 - `!sub <flag>` - submit a flag you find while working on a challenge
 - `!esub <chall_id> <flag>` - submit an externally validated flag. (challenge should say if it's externally validated.)
 - `!solves` - show all the flags your team has submitted.
 - `!unsolved` - show all of the unlocked challenges that don't have at least one submission.
 - `!log` - all transactions you particpated in (sender or recipient of a tip, BYOC rewards and fees, and solves among other things)
+- `!pub` - all transactions that have happened the game. if scoreboard is private, amounts are omitted.
 - `!help` - shows the long name of all of the commands.
 Most of the above commands are aliases or shorthand for a longer command.

 ---